Alex962012/Alex962012/README.md

 ## I'm a junior Frontend Developer from Russia
 - 🎒I like to travel.
-- 👨‍💻I like to write code
+- 👨‍💻I like to write a code
-- 👨‍🎓I learning English
+- 👨‍🎓I learn English

 ---
 ### Skills: